wunderfeyd/tippse/doc/index.md

 * Thank you

   We want to thank everyone.
-It does not matter
+It does not matter if you have contributed to this project or never heard about it.
+In the end every scenario will improve this project or will teach us how to do it better.